Adeynack/harvest_monitor/README.md

 HARVEST_ACCOUNT_ID=
 ```

-Create a development topen [here](https://id.getharvest.com/developers).
+Create a development token [here](https://id.getharvest.com/developers).

-After creating the coken, choose the account you want to monitor.
+After creating the token, choose the account you want to monitor.
 It's *Account
 ID* will appear under it.

 ```